Geogebra Assessment Showcase

 Learning to use and to interpret computer-based versions of their mathematics can place additional barriers between our students and the skills and content they are trying to learn.
 The tasks here support students in entering their mathematics in correct form using MathQuill (the original text-based entry version is available if preferred) and results are presented correctly using MathJax.

 And student responses, scores and even times spent on each item can be readily shared with teacher or peers by email or even QR code.
+There is even an option to send all this information to a secure class spreadsheet created by the teacher using Google Drive.

 From junior secondary algebra (Pythagoras' Theorem, area of a triangle, similar triangles) to seniors (exponential and logarithmic functions and calculus extensions) the tasks currently available offer something for just about everyone.